-when both the desired Turing machine and this Turing machine's initial work tape are encoded on the universal Turing machine's work tape (Sipser 1997).
-Small universal Turing machines exist that compute efficiently (Watanabe 1961) and simulate a Turing machine by encoding it on one part of the tape and a work tape on another, as illustrated in Fig. 7a.
+Because a zig-zag tile set exists for the simulation of an arbitrary Turing machine, such a tile set exists for the simulation of a universal Turing machine.
+A universal Turing machine is a Turing machine that can simulate the execution of any other Turing machine when both the desired Turing machine and this Turing machine's initial work tape are encoded on the universal Turing machine's work tape [26].
+Small universal Turing machines exist that compute efficiently [30] and simulate a Turing machine by encoding it on one part of the tape and a work tape on another, as illustrated in Figure 8(a).

-It is not hard to imagine using the measurement and resource tiles described in Sect.
-4 instead of the single kind of boundary tiles shown in Fig. 5 with the computation tiles that can simulate a universal Turing machine.
+It is not hard to imagine using the measurement and resource tiles described in Section 4 instead of the single kind of boundary tiles shown in Figure 5 with the computation tiles that can simulate a universal Turing machine.
 It would also be possible to add a few tiles to input the measurement value and pass it onto the work tape, and likewise, to pass an output from the Turing machine to the left edge of the assembly as the binding type to present in order to bind a resource tile.
-The result would be assemblies with the structure shown in Fig. 7b.
+The result would be assemblies with the structure shown in Figure 8(b).
 With such a tile set, it could be possible for assemblies that computed and responded to any desired correlation between measurement and resource tiles to grow.
 Given an environment in which there is a complex correlation between the measurement and resource tiles that can be computed by a Turing machine, under conditions where the resource tiles are sufficiently rare, the fittest assembly would be one that exactly computed this correlation and asked for the appropriate resource tiles.